appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/change-java-version.md

 | 11 and lower  | ..       |

-The Java version for API level 11 and lower is not specified in Android document.
+The Java version for API level 11 and lower is not specified in the Android document.
 For more details, please refer to the Android documentation linked below:

 - [Which Java APIs can I use in my Java or Kotlin source code?](https://developer.android.com/build/jdks#compileSdk)